ansible/receptor/docs/source/roadmap/receptor_roadmap_index.rst

 and as a medium for seeking further feedback from the community.

 You can submit feedback on the current roadmap by:
-- Creating issue on github in ansible/receptor
+- Creating issue on GitHub in `ansible/receptor repository <https://github.com/ansible/receptor/>`_

 Go to `Ansible forum <https://forum.ansible.com/>`_ to join the community discussions.